MY NAME IS

 Burning her candle at both ends, she felt relieved to come across our program.

 “When I saw Julie’s Facebook ad, I thought: ‘That’s me.’
 I was at a breaking point where I knew I needed to do things differently, but I didn’t know how.
 Being in touch with my feelings and communicating them has always been a challenge.”

 Cat desired to find her voice in her marriage and at work and to be the best version of herself.
 She wanted to build a happy and vibrant life that empowered her to be more patient, present, engaged, and connected with her family.

 She wanted to be the light-hearted, fun, smiley mother and wife she knew she was deep down without the weight of the world on her shoulders.

-Cat credits Awaken Your Life’s container for deep self-exploration into limiting beliefs, cultural and familial expectations, and triggers with helping her find and use her voice and redefine how she wants to show up in her relationships.
+Cat credits this program’s container for deep self-exploration into limiting beliefs, cultural and familial expectations, and triggers with helping her find and use her voice and redefine how she wants to show up in her relationships.

 “The program helped me see more behaviors that were not serving me and be freer in my relationship” she says.

 For Cat, her growth started on her first group coaching call when she asked Julie how to communicate the enormous pressure she was under with her husband during the pandemic.